Corporate & Commercial

 Residence and Source: The Two Pillars of Treaty Application

 Every treaty analysis begins with two questions: (1) is the recipient a resident of a treaty partner under the meaning of Article 4 of the relevant DTT, and (2) does the income qualify under one of the treaty's distributive provisions (dividends, interest, royalties, business profits, capital gains, employment income).
 For corporate residents, "place of effective management" remains the controlling tiebreaker in most Turkish treaties; for individuals, the cascade of permanent home, centre of vital interests, habitual abode, and nationality applies.
-Investors structuring through Luxembourg, Dutch, or UAE holding vehicles must satisfy substance and residency tests in those jurisdictions before any reduced rate is available — a point increasingly scrutinised by Turkish tax authorities under the MLI's Principal Purpose Test.
+Investors structuring through Luxembourg, Dutch, or UAE holding vehicles must satisfy substance and residency tests in those jurisdictions before any reduced rate is available — a point increasingly scrutinised by Turkish tax authorities through the beneficial-ownership conditions written into the treaties themselves and through domestic anti-avoidance and transfer-pricing rules, rather than through the MLI's Principal Purpose Test, which does not apply to Turkey's treaties.

 The Permanent Establishment Threshold